-Students are budding professionals.
-Fortunately they can count on your expert supervision as a workplace trainer.
-SBB's workplace training advisor will be pleased to help you with this.
+Students are professionals in training.
+Fortunately, they can count on your expertise and guidance as a workplace trainer.
+SBB's work placement advisor will be pleased to help you.
 On this page you will find some practical tips on how to assess your student.

-By giving the student the first say in the performance interview, you increase his commitment and he will be more open to any criticism you may have.
+By giving the student the first say in the performance interview, you increase his commitment and he will be more open to any criticism.

 Give feedback on the student's self-assessment.
-Then mention the first things that are going well.
-Finally, talk about where there is room for improvement, also in attitude and behaviour.
+First mention things that are going well.
+Finally, talk about point that need improvement, also in attitude and behaviour.
 Ask the student to respond.

 Assess the student's attitude, approach and results as objectively as you can.
 Also ask colleagues about the student.
 Explain your assessment criteria and illustrate them with examples.
 Remember that students are allowed to make mistakes.

-At the end of the work placement discuss the student's progress with the school's work placement coordinator.
-After that, bring the student into the discussion and ask him to say how he experienced his training position.
+At the end of the work placement period hold a formal assessment interview with the school's work placement coordinator about the student's progress.
+After that, bring the student into the interview and ask him to evaluate his work placement period.

-If there are any points of improvement, raise them straight away or discuss them in a progress interview before the assessment.
-The official final assessment must never come as an unpleasant surprise to the student.
+If there are any points of improvement, raise them straight away or discuss them in a progress interview before the final assessment.
+The official final assessment must never come as a surprise to the student.